ocelotpotpie/ItemLocker/README.md

    (if configured).
  * Allows control over which players can put items into and take items from a frame or stand.
  * Allows control over which players can rotate frames.
-By default, locked frames cannot be rotated.
  * Allows the owners of frames and stands to deny themselves these put/take/rotate permissions so that they cannot accidentally alter them.
  * Prevents explosions, projectiles and obstruction from damaging locked frames